jamesob/jamesob.github.io/resume/index.md

   - Proposed and implemented a CI testing framework with Buildbot.
   - Refactored huge class hierarchies to be more Pythonic.

-- **Web developer**
-  George Mason University, Fairfax, VA
-  Mar.
-2008 – May 2010

-  - Designed and coded a CMS for displaying and storing news and upcoming events on the cs.gmu homepage, which is still in use.
-  - All work done in PHP, HTML, and JavaScript in a Linux environment.

 ## Publications

   - [Our engineering culture](https://blog.percolate.com/2013/08/engineering-culture/),